Eppo-exp/eppo-docs/docs/data-management/properties.md

 ![Explore as a time series](/img/properties/metric-property-explore-ts1.png)

-Explore as a time-series split by any dimension with lifts at each day.
+Explore as a time-series split by any property with lifts at each day.